This creamy Café con Dulce de Leche (Fudge Latte) Pudding combines two of my favorite things: coffee and dulce de leche.

 This post is sponsored by Nestle®

-While it was originally made with fish bones, nowadays it is made with commercial gelatin (gelatin is extracted from animal bones).
 The main difference between Panna Cotta and traditional flan is that while the latter calls for eggs (or egg yolks), Panna Cotta is made with gelatin, another type of animal-based protein.

-The result is pudding with a similar consistency to the flan we know, but with a much lighter taste.
+The result is a pudding with a similar consistency to the flan we know, but with a much lighter taste.

 Much as we love our flan, many people find it a bit intimidating (it really isn’t).
 This pudding, which combines many a flavor I love (Hello?
 Coffee and dulce de leche?).
 The result is a creamy, indulgent dessert that is fairly easy to make.